Ganymede-Bio/website-docusaurus/docs/About.md

 As `flows` and `nodes` are saved, both the graph structure and modified code are saved to a Git repository backing `flows` within an environment.
 The updated code is also copied to a cloud-based workflow orchestration platform, which provides the environment to execute `flows`.
 Data inputs and outputs are timestamped upon each run, and accessible via the Data Explorer within Ganymede.

+The cloud infrastructure supporting data storage and workflow orchestration are unique per tenant instance of Ganymede.

 :::info

 By separating code into distinct nodes, different nodes can be run in parallel.
 Edges between nodes specify dependencies prior to the start of running a node.